BioinformaticsOnLine/regis/README.md

 ### Citing REGIS
 If you use REGIS in your research, please cite:
-> *Pruthi, P., Tiozzo, S., & Narayan, J. (202X).
-REGIS: A Comprehensive RNA-seq Guided Identification System for lncRNA Discovery.
+> *REGIS: A Comprehensive RNA-seq Guided Identification System for lncRNA Discovery.
 [Paper Link]*

 ### Third-Party Citations
 REGIS wraps several academic tools.
 Please also cite: